 - Amount swallowed (if swallowed)

 Your local poison control center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
 This national hotline will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does not need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 What to Expect at the Emergency Room

 Unless the reaction is severe, the person will probably not need to visit the emergency room.
-If you are concerned, call your health care provider or poison control.
+If you are concerned, contact your health care provider or poison control.

 At the provider's office, the person may receive: